-Dress up soft gingerbread cookies with white chocolate Kisses with milk chocolate swirls.
+Soft gingerbread cookies dressed up with white chocolate Kisses with milk chocolate swirls.
 A pretty, delicious addition to any holiday party or cookie swap.

-It was love at first bite with this cookie.
+It was love at first bite with these White Chocolate Kissed Gingerbread Cookies.
 I popped one in my mouth while the cookie was still warm and the Kiss was a soft, melty puddle of creamy white chocolate – a perfect contrast to the soft, spicy cookie.

 I adapted the recipe for high altitude baking.
 You’ll find the original recipe along with other delicious holiday cookie recipes on the McCormick website.
 Before I made the cookies, I was a little concerned about adding 2 teaspoons ground ginger, but went ahead and added it, and they were spiced just right.